Published: April 17, 2018 | Updated: April 17, 2023

-This past week, Starbucks announced they were closing 8000 of their US locations for bias training after a manager called Philadelphia police to remove two black men who were waiting in the store for a third person to show up for a business meeting.
+Starbucks was to close 8000 of their US locations for bias training after a manager called Philadelphia police to remove two black men waiting in the store for a third person to attend a business meeting.

-Starbucks chairman Howard Schultz told CBS This Morning that he first saw the video of the two men being arrested on Friday.
-“I couldn’t believe it.
+Starbucks chairman Howard Schultz told CBS This Morning that when he saw the video of the two men being arrested, “I couldn’t believe it.
 I was sick to my stomach.
 I was embarrassed.
 I was ashamed.
 This is the antithesis of the values and culture and everything Starbucks stands for.”

-On Starbucks website they say: “With our partners, our coffee and our customers at our core, we live these values:
+On the Starbucks website, they say: “With our partners, our coffee, and our customers at our core, we live these values:

 According to the Daily Mail, the 31-year-old white manager asked the pair of black men to leave after refusing to let them use the bathroom without buying anything, then called 911 when they stayed.

 While some have used this incident to deride the brand, deride the bias training (of which the stores closing for a day is just one part), and deride the whole incident as some kind of a setup, what is lost in this is that one individual redefined Starbucks brand values to the world.